anytizer/fonts/README.md

 # fonts
-Fonts developed by tracing various images that are probably found in public domain.
+Fonts developed by tracing various images.
+The images traced were probably found in public domain.

 * mousewriting - just learning how to make fonts
 * dance - dancers' sillhoute
 * fruits - pictures of common fruits